aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 open-client-stream generic
 ```

-To examine the open streaming operations use the `list-streams` sample command:
+To examine the open streaming operations use the `list-streams` sample instruction:
 ```
 list-streams
 ```